 Now that you know there's more to the Great Wildebeest Migration than river crossings and that the animals' movements are guided by the rains, where you go and when you go on safari depends on which events you'd like to witness.

 If you're keen to experience a Great Migration safari, contact us for a free quote.
 Remember to let us know when you'd like to travel and what part of the migration you'd like to experience.

 You may also want to look at

 This fly-in 5 Day Luxury Serengeti Safari explores one of Tanzania's hidden gems, the big cat region of Soit le Motonyi.
 The safari includes a flight from Arusha to the Serengeti, game drives in a prime game-viewing area far from the jostling crowds and accommodation in a luxury, eco-friendly tented safari camp with uninterrupted views of the endless savannah.
 Speak to us about the best time to book if you also want a glimpse of the Great Wildebeest Migration.

 This affordable 6-Day Masai Mara Wildlife Safari takes you on the journey of a lifetime to one of the best game viewing areas in East Africa.
-Our small-group safari is fully-guided and overnights in a luxury tented safari camp that is located in the heart of the Masai Mara National Reserve on the edge of riverine woodlands that overlook the Mara River.
+Our small-group safari is fully guided and overnights in a luxury tented safari camp located in the heart of the Masai Mara National Reserve on the edge of riverine woodlands that overlook the Mara River.
 To avoid disappointment, be sure to book early!